Best of Ireland

 - Balance of the day at leisure

-- Meet your fellow travelers for an included dinner at the hotel
+- Meet your fellow travelers for an included dinner at your hotel

 Accommodations: 2 nights Randles Court Hotel or similar, Kerry.
 Included meals: Breakfast.